You may not access or use any Services unless you agree to abide by all of the terms and conditions in this Agreement.

 By using the MCMS "Self-Nominations" functionality you agree to pay the following non-refundable payout fees:

-- 0.25% of the face value of any transfer from your MCMS "Stripe" account to your organisations external bank account
+- $0.275 per transfer from your MCMS "Stripe" account to your organisation's external bank account (default of weekly transfer if funds available)

-- $0.30 per transfer from your MCMS "Stripe" account to your organisation's external bank account
+- $2.20 per month where a transfer is made from your MCMS "Stripe" account to your organisation's external bank account in that month

 This summary is intended as a quick reference only.
 The detailed terms below form the basis of the agreement between your organisation and MCMS.